juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 	- Polymorphism is ...
 		- Ability to send the same message (obligation to take the same responsibility) to different types of objects, hence different methods are chosen.
 (1:N relationship between messages and methods)
 		- Achieved by autonomy of each object; not with enough autonomy, behavior depends not only on message, but also on outside of the object, hence jeopardizing polymorphism.
-		- Replaceability between objects who have the same responsibilities.
+		- Substitutability between objects who have the same responsibilities.
 (Encapsulation of the type of callee from the perspective of the caller)
 		- Achieved by transforming strong coupling between types of objects into weak coupling with messages.
 - Weak coupling of callee and caller based on messages makes the design ...
 	- Flexible == Callee can change implementations without propagating changes to the caller.